Study in the USA

 Yes, if your degree is in a STEM area, you may be eligible to extend it by 24 months.

 Admission requirements vary from university to university.
-There are few institutions available that do not require aptitude tests for admission purpose.
+There are a few institutions available that do not require aptitude tests for admission purpose.

 Yes, you can transfer to U.S. universities while pursuing your bachelor's degree in India.
 To facilitate the transfer, you'll need a WES evaluation (Credential Evaluation) for the coursework you have completed.
 If you have finished your first or second year in India, you may be eligible for exemptions from certain subjects based on the curriculum at U.S. universities.